College of Nursing Accomplishments

-- Applied for and was awarded HRSA, Bureau of Health Workforce funding for the Nurse Faculty Loan Program (NFLP), and funding for 1 post-MSN DNP and 12 PhD students.
+- Awarded HRSA, Bureau of Health Workforce funding for the Nurse Faculty Loan Program (NFLP), and funding for 1 post-MSN DNP and 12 PhD students.

 - Received HRSA funding for the Behavioral Health Workforce Education and Training (BHWET) Program grant providing stipends to 9 Psychiatric Mental Health Nurse Practitioner (PMHNP) students.

-- Continued Duke Endowment program grant (awarded in summer 2018 for 3 years), Enhanced SBIRT Training and Multi-modal Medication Assisted Treatment Instruction, and supported:
+- Continue Duke Endowment program grant (awarded in summer 2018-2021), Enhanced SBIRT Training and Multi-modal Medication Assisted Treatment Instruction, and supported:

 - Development of opioid modules to accompany the SBIRT modules.